ordinarygithubuser/music-tabs/README.md

-# deskop-mp3-player
+# Music Tabs
-electron music player
+An Editor that assists in creating sheet music in Tab notation.